Andrew4Coding/adpro-module/README.md

 Class    : Adpro-A

+# Relfection 4: Refactoring and TDD
+> You have followed the Test-Driven Development workflow in the Exercise.
+Now answer these questions:
+> Reflect based on Percival (2017) proposed self-reflective questions (in “Principles and Best Practice of Testing” submodule, chapter “Evaluating Your Testing Objectives”), whether this TDD flow is useful enough for you or not.
+If not, explain things that you need to do next time you make more tests.

+The TDD flow has been beneficial in improving code quality, test coverage, and design.
+By following the TDD cycle of writing a failing test, implementing the code, and refactoring, I focused on requirements, design, and testability.
+This approach helped identify edge cases, reduce bugs, and ensure expected behavior.
+However, I can further improve by focusing on better test coverage and handling more edge cases.

+> You have created unit tests in Tutorial.
+Now reflect whether your tests have successfully followed F.I.R.S.T. principle or not.
+If not, explain things that you need to do the next time you create more tests.

+The unit tests created in the Tutorial have successfully followed the F.I.R.S.T. principle, which stands for Fast, Independent, Repeatable, Self-Validating, and Timely.
+The tests are fast as they run quickly and do not require external dependencies.
+They are independent of each other, meaning they can be run in any order without affecting the results.
+The tests are repeatable, producing consistent results regardless of the environment.
+They are self-validating, providing a clear pass or fail outcome.
+Lastly, the tests are timely, written before the code to ensure that the requirements are met.
+To improve the tests further, I can focus on increasing test coverage, handling edge cases, and ensuring that the tests are maintainable and readable.

 # Reflection 3: Maintainability and OO Principles
 >  Explain what principles you apply to your project!
 ## SOLID Principles